gumorenos/compensa/README.md

 Compensa is a modular compensation-management product.
 The current Stage 1 focuses on **auditable job evaluation**: versioned job descriptions, deterministic scoring, evidence, review/approval and organization-scoped access control.

-> The repository does not reproduce proprietary Hay/Korn Ferry tables, manuals or protected methodology content.
-The bundled methodology is a fictional fixture used to test the generic point-factor engine.

 ## Current capabilities